Phoenix Prenuptial Agreement Lawyer

 Premarital and post-marital agreements received from forms stores or non-attorneys can be poorly drafted and can lead to major problems.
 In fact, some agreements drafted by attorneys are poorly drafted and lead to litigation and substantial attorneys fees.
 For example, some agreements may state that a person’s future income is his or her sole and separate property, but then fail to address how joint expenses are to be paid.
 Some agreements drafted by inexperienced attorneys are ambiguous or have conflicting terms that could give rise to the agreement being only partially enforceable or may lead to the premarital agreement being held as unenforceable altogether.

-Consulting with a Phoenix prenuptial agreement lawyer who is experienced in drafting and litigating premarital agreements may save you a great deal of heartache and expense in the future.
+Consulting with a Phoenix prenuptial agreement lawyer who is experienced in drafting and litigating premarital agreements, post-marital agreements, and domestic partnership agreements may save you a great deal of heartache and expense in the future.
 Contact Bishop, Del Vecchio & Beeks Law Office, P.C. today